 Standardized Testing FAQs

 Our highly personalized evaluation process focuses on your performance and drive in the classroom.
-The submission of standardized test scores is optional at Holy Cross.
-You will not be at any disadvantage if you decide not to submit your scores and there is no requirement in lieu of test scores if students choose to go test optional.
+Submitting standardized test scores is optional at Holy Cross.
+You will not be at any disadvantage if you decide not to submit your scores, and there is no requirement to submit materials in lieu of your test scores.

 Q: Why did Holy Cross make the submission of standardized testing optional?

-A: The role of standardized testing in the Holy Cross admissions process was discussed and debated for many years leading up to our decision to drop the requirement beginning with the class entering in the fall of 2006.
+A: The role of standardized testing in the Holy Cross admissions process was discussed and debated for many years leading up to our decision to drop the requirement, beginning with the class that entered in the fall of 2006.
 To us, your overall portfolio of academic experience (as demonstrated through your transcript) is more powerful than a single test or combination of tests.
-Our experience shows that the rigor of your program and overall academic performance best illustrates to us your commitment, motivation, and willingness to take on challenges, and therefore how well you would fit into the challenging academic community at Holy Cross.
+Our experience shows that the rigor of your program and your overall academic performance are what best illustrate your commitment, motivation and willingness to take on challenges, and therefore how well you would fit into the challenging academic community at Holy Cross.

 Q: How does Holy Cross evaluate my high school record?

 - The most important factor is your academic record.

-- The strength of the high school, the rigor of the curriculum, grades, and class rank (if available) are all carefully studied.
+- The strength of your high school, the rigor of the curriculum, your grades, and your class rank (if available) are all carefully studied.

-- Comments from teachers and school counselor are useful in helping us understand how the student is viewed both in the classroom as well as in the school community.
+- Comments from teachers and school counselors are useful in helping us understand how you are viewed, both in the classroom and in the school community.

-- Written responses on the application (short answer questions and the essay) demonstrate a student’s ability to communicate effectively in writing.
+- Written responses on the application (the short-answer questions and essay) demonstrate your ability to communicate effectively in writing.

-- While not required, a personal interview is highly recommended and helps us evaluate your application.
+- While it’s not required, a personal interview is highly recommended because it helps us evaluate your application.